intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ```

 ```
-# Specifies the local HTTPS port to use instead of randomly choosing a port.
+# Creates a project that targets .NET 6 (not compatible with Visual Studio 2019!)

-dotnet new iasmvc --port 43789
+dotnet new iasmvc --Framework net6.0
 ```

 Note that it is not possible to specify the client secret when creating the project; the `README.md` file created by the template in the project folder contains instructions for setting the client secret.